 10. Fern Forest Nature Center, Coconut Creek

 How many fern species can you name?
 Not a lot?
 Well, it’s safe to say that the average person wouldn’t know many.
 Fortunately, this 247.1-acre urban wilderness area takes its name from the 30 species of fern found there.

-If you’re looking for a serene setting for a family gathering or special event, the Fern Forest Nature Center is Coconut Creek’s best-kept secret.
-The outdoor space has a picnic shelter, nature trail, amphitheater and event hall -- plus a beautiful view at every fern.
+If you’re looking for a calm place to relax just minutes from the urban hustle and bustle or a serene setting for a family gathering or special event, the Fern Forest Nature Center is Coconut Creek’s best-kept secret.
+The outdoor space has a beautiful and shady boardwalk, several miles of nature trails, a picnic shelter, amphitheater and event hall -- plus a beautiful view at every fern.

 The Fort Lauderdale Antique Car Museum holds the largest collection of Packard cars and historical memorabilia dating back to the 1900s.
 This hidden gem truly has something for every car lover out there.